ericzhangle/babycrywebserver/README.md

 	}
 )`

-4. Get your userID of your facebook, and search for "raspberry.pi.777", you add the result as friend.
+4. Get your userID of your facebook, and search for `raspberry.pi.777`, you add the result as friend.
 5. Inside the folder, type:
-npm start
+`npm start`

-6. Open following url in your web browser: localhost:3000
+6. Open following url in your web browser:
+`localhost:3000`
 7. You shall now see the main page, input your userID and the device ID you created in the database. then click submit.

-8. Wait for a few seconds (depending on the network), you shall see an "successfully added" notification on the web.
+8. Wait for a few seconds (depending on the network), you shall see an `successfully added` notification on the web.
 Now the detector facebook account has accepted the friend request.

 9. Now you can open your facebook messenger and send command to the detector.
 10. To use other functions, you have to start baby detector program.